LucasIsasmendi/portfolio/languages/english/books/aep/ch5.md

 - frases: What time tomorrow[wʌt|-taɪm-tə-ˈmɒɹ-oʊ].
 At seven[æt|_ˈsεv-ɪn].
 I'm out of here[aɪm_aʊd‿ə_hiɹ].
 I'm going to the bank[aɪm_ˈgoʊ-ɪŋ_tə‿ðə_bænk].
 Tell me the truth[tɛl_mi_ðə_tɹuθ].
 At eight[æd‿eɪt|].
 An acquaintance told me[ən_ə-ˈkweɪnt|-əns_toʊld_mi].
 I slept well last night[aɪ_slɛpt_wɛl‿læst_naɪt|]

 ### [a5.7 — What T do you Hear?](engl.io/ang)
-5/8 (pagina 94 - respuesta 261)
+Scores (Q:p94 - A:p261)
+1. 5/8
+2. 7/8 (hot)

 ### The D Sounds
 - `tongue`: (1) stop the air in your throat and bring the tongue tip to the roof of the mouth.
 (2) Release the tongue with your voice—this is a voiced consonant—and go right into the next sound.
 - `jaw`: teeth close or not

 Stop T and a D that’s not released sound almost the same.
 With the D, however, there is a bit of a voiced sound in the throat, even in the stop.
-Another tip: when two words are the same but one ending is voiced and the other unvoiced, the vowel before the voiced ending is just a little longer.
+**Another tip**: when two words are the same but one ending is voiced and the other unvoiced, the vowel before the voiced ending is just a little longer.
 So ‘hid’[hɪd│] is a little longer than ‘hit’[hɪt│], ‘buzz’ is a little bit longer than ‘bus’, and so on.

 If the D comes between two vowels or diphthongs (“body”), or after an R and before a vowel or diphthong (“hardy”), the air doesn’t stop.
 These are the same rules for the Flap T, and it sounds just like the Flap T.
 Because the Flap T and the D between vowel sounds the same, these words sound the same: